-Our kit addresses modulator brake fluid leaks into the switches ... the cause, not just the symptom.
+This kit includes direct replacements for the original hydraulic seals (not "o" rings) and addresses modulator brake fluid leaks into the switches ... the cause, not just the symptom.
 The fluid leaks will usually not drip on the ground, but can clearly be seen once the switches are removed.
-Also note that the SLABS system performs a self-test every cycle of the key, and if the lights are out at first this is because the switches' signal was good at startup.
-Once the warning lights come on they remain until the ignition is cycled.

 Shuttle valve seals begin to leak brake fluid at around 70k miles, regardless.
-No magic -- just a reality -- and the juice falls into the switches.
-We suggest changing the seals at the 60k and 120k Services.
-When the modulator is removed for service, always test the switches and modulator board for continuity too, and repair as necessary.
-But remember, this FW66 kit is for trouble codes (11,6; 11,4) or brake fluid loss.
-If changing only the seals, and the switches are still good, you will not need this whole kit, just get the seal and clip kit alone.
+No magic -- just a reality -- and the juice falls downward, which is into the switches.
+We suggest changing the seals at the 60k,120k, 180k Services.
+This FW66 Complete Kit is for trouble codes (11,6; 11,4) for SVS.
+If changing only the seals, and there are no DTCs (diagnostic trouble codes), you will not need this complete kit, just get the seal and upgraded clip kit alone.

-Australia customers, please email with your address for correct carriage cost: this website estimator will be excessive every time.
+International (especially Australia it seems) customers, please email with your address for correct carriage cost: this website estimator will be unavailable or excessive every time.